transdigiware/blockchain/howto/ibp-console-create-app.md

   - The enroll ID and secret of the application identity.
   - The connection profile.
   - The smart contract name.
-  - The name of the channel the smart contract was instantiated on.
+  - The name of the channel the smart contract was deployed on.

 If you are the **application developer**, use the information that is provided by the network operator to complete following steps:
 1. Generate a certificate and private key by using the enroll ID and secret of the application identity, along with CA endpoint information inside your connection profile.